Application of projection algorithms to differential equations: boundary value problems: The procedure

 \subsection{Alternative Formulation}

 We may also attempt to speed up convergence by considering two modified versions of the method.
-Consider the problem with a partition of $7$ segments, so $N=6$ from the form of equation~\eqref{sys}.
-For a single iteration, the values updated by $R_A$ of the product space iterate $x$ are underlined.
+Consider the problem with a partition of $7$ segments, so $N=6$.
+From the form of equation~\eqref{sys}, for a single iteration, the values updated by an iteration $x\mapsto R_A(x)$ in the product space are underlined in the table below.

 However, in the computation of the projection onto the agreement space ($P_B$) values are averaged across rows, and so many unchanged values are included in the averaging step.
 More precise solutions require higher $N$, and for higher $N$ the ratio of unchanged values to changed values in the averaging step grows.
-This usually slows down convergence.
-One possible solution is to reformulate the problem as a problem of three sets.
+This usually slows down computation and convergence.
+One possible solution is to reformulate the problem as a problem of computation with three sets, $\Omega_1 \cap \Omega_4 , \Omega_2 \cap \Omega_5$, and $\Omega_3 \cap \Omega_6$, as detailed below.

+Here the updated values in each column which are underlined twice may be calculated separately from those underlined once, and so this reformulation is no less amenable to parallelization.
 Notice that we can reformulate in this way for any $N>3$, and that still only two unchanged values will remain at each step (one for the first partition point and one for the last).
 The memory necessary to store this product space vector $x$ is smaller, although the number of projections computed remains the same because the computation of $P_{\cap_k \Omega_{i+3k} }(x_i)$ requires the computation of $P_{\Omega_{i}}(x_i), P_{\Omega_{i+3}}(x_i), \dots $.

 Another approach is to simply change the map $P_B$ so that only the changed row values are averaged in the agreement step. $P_B$ is, in this reformulation, still a map into $B$.
 It is no longer the projection map, but we expect similar behavior to that of the three set reformulation because the only difference is the inclusion or exclusion of two additional unchanged values for partition points $1$ and $N$.
 Indeed, if we chose to include just two unchanged values --- one for each of first and $N$th partition points --- the formulations are equivalent.
 Thus, the altered $P_B$ may be thought of as a map to \emph{some near point} of the agreement set where the formulation in question is the three set formulation.
 Because of this similarity, we do not consider these two approaches separately.
 For all of our examples we use the three set reformulation which does not include unchanged values in the averaging step.